Skip to content

 import simplechatbot

-ChatBot instances maintain three elements: a chat model (or runnable) LLM, chat history, and available tools / functions.
+Agent instances maintain three elements: a chat model (or runnable) LLM, chat history, and available tools / functions.
+System prompts are simply stored as part of the conversation history.

 It may be instantiated from any langchain chat model or runnable.